 Highlight a user’s job-to-be-done #

-Be explicit with a user’s job.
-This may come down to saying something along the lines of: “Look, you’ve achieved what you needed to be done.”
+Be explicit about a user’s job.
+This may come down to saying something along the lines of: “Look, you’ve achieved what you wanted.”
 Feel free to be more creative with the wording, but hopefully, you get our point.
-Remind users what they came here to do and blatantly let them know when they’ve done it.
+Remind users what they came to do and celebrate the success when they’ve done it.

 Build knowledge with tooltips #